Barbara Bryne

-Barbara Bryne (born 1 April 1929) is a British-American actress of film, theatre and television.
-Onstage she has appeared in comedy, dramatic and musical production of Broadway and studied at the Royal Academy of Dramatic Arts (RADA).
+Barbara Bryne (1 April 1929 – 2 May 2023) was a British-American actress of film, theatre and television.
+Onstage she appeared in comedy, dramatic and musical production of Broadway and studied at the Royal Academy of Dramatic Art (RADA).

+Life and career

+Barbara Bryne was born on 1 April 1929.

 Career

-Bryne came to Canada in the early 1960s and has been a frequent performer at the Stratford Shakespeare Festival since 1966 and at the Guthrie Theater (Minneapolis) for 50 years.
+Bryne came to Canada in the early 1960s and was a frequent performer at the Stratford Shakespeare Festival (Stratford, Ontario) since 1966 and at the Guthrie Theater (Minneapolis, Minnesota) for 50 years.

 In 1982, she was nominated for a Drama Desk Award as Outstanding Actress in a Drama for her role as "Kath" in the first American production of Joe Orton's Entertaining Mr. Sloane (which starred Maxwell Caulfield in the title role).

-She was in the original Broadway productions of Stephen Sondheim's Sunday in the Park with George (as George's mother) and Into The Woods (as Jack's mother).
+Bryne was in the original Broadway productions of Stephen Sondheim's Sunday in the Park with George (as George's mother) and Into The Woods (as Jack's mother).
 She also performed in Sondheim's A Little Night Music in Washington, D.C.
 She was also a frequent performer at Minneapolis' Guthrie Theater.
-Among the plays in which she appeared there were Mother Courage, The Glass Menagerie, She Stoops to Conquer, Design for Living, and, most recently, Pygmalion.
+Among the plays in which she appeared there were Mother Courage, The Glass Menagerie, She Stoops to Conquer, Design for Living, and Pygmalion.

-On television she played "Mrs. Gaffney" on the Tony Randall series, Love, Sidney (1981–83).
+On television she played "Mrs. Gaffney" on the Tony Randall series, Love, Sidney (1981–1983).
 In 2011 she appeared as Queen Victoria in H.M.S.
 Pinafore, which was filmed for PBS in late August 2011.
 Among the films in which she has appeared are: Romeo & Juliet (1993 TV film), Into the Woods (1991 TV film), Two Evil Eyes (1990; "The Black Cat" segment), Sunday in the Park with George (1986 TV film), Amadeus (1984), The Bostonians (1984), and The School for Scandal (1975 TV film).

+Bryne married Dennis Spence in 1953.
+They remained married for 55 years until his death in 2018.
+Bryne died on 2 May 2023 in Minneapolis, at the age of 94.